 Key Features of Deepin Picker

-- It rests silently in the system tray and causes less distraction into your desktop.
+- It rests silently in the system tray and causes less distraction to your desktop.

 - You can fork the source code and port it into other Linux distributions.

-- You can instantly change the type of code while hovering the color picker cursor.
+- You can instantly change the type of code while hovering over the color picker cursor.

 8. Color Picker

-If you are on Elementary OS you can install this from the AppCenter.
-But if you are on other distributions then you can compile this from the source code by using some dependencies.
+If you are on Elementary OS, you can install this from the AppCenter.
+But if you are on other distributions, you can compile this from the source code using some dependencies.

 Key Features of Color Picker